New materials technology and application

 Environmental protection and low carbon is the mainstream of the world today.
 Reducing carbon emissions is a long-term goal of the country.
 Polyphenylene sulfide (PPS) fiber is the preferred material for industrial dust removal because of its wear resistance, high melting point (200 degree non-melting) and stability.
 It is widely used in China's coal, power, cement industry as a "cutting edge" of emission reduction.
 According to some data, China's coal-fired power, coal-fired boiler bag dust removal equipment accounted for less than 10% of the total dust removal equipment.
 With the increase of national environmental protection, the understanding of the advantages of bag filter technology has been gradually improved.
 The annual demand of PPS fiber will increase at a rate of more than 30% annually.
 The market prospect is very broad.
 In addition, PPS fiber is widely used in urban garbage incineration, automobile exhaust dust removal, insulation materials, chemical filter materials and other aspects, and the demand is increasing year by year.

-- Main parameters of vacuum pump
+- Diffusion vacuum pump features

 - Roots vacuum pump supply

-- ceramet sintering furnace
+- Pressure sintering furnace